 Active adults looking to set their sights toward the Southwest should consider Nevada or Arizona as their ideal retirement destination.
 But which one is right for you?
 Well, that all depends on personal taste and what’s important to you when choosing where to retire.
-Both states are similar with regards to climate, low taxes, outdoor recreation, and affordable homes.
-They also have a lower cost of living when compared to other states for retirement like Oregon and California.
-Nevada and Arizona also have a variety of active adult communities that are perfect for Baby Boomers who want a vibrant and social lifestyle.
+Both states are similar in regards to climate, low taxes, outdoor recreation, and affordable homes.
+They also have a lower cost of living when compared to other states for retirees like Oregon and California.
+Nevada and Arizona also have a variety of active adult communities that are perfect for retirees who want a vibrant and social lifestyle.
 So which state will it be: Nevada or Arizona?

 Typically, most days are dry and sunny while nights are cool in both states.
 Nevada is the driest state in the U.S. and the weather up north gets fairly cold during the winter months while parts of the southern state experience short and mild winters.
 With both states having dry climates, Arizona and Nevada are perfect places to retire if you suffer from allergies or asthma.

 Taxes might the biggest determining factor when choosing a location for your retirement home.
 Luckily, Nevada and Arizona are tax-friendly states for retirees.
 Arizona exempts Social Security and some pensions from state income tax and there is no inheritance tax, gift tax, or estate tax.
 Nevada doesn't have a state income tax or inheritance tax.
 All of this makes Nevada and Arizona ideal retirement destinations for Baby Boomers living off their savings and a fixed budget.